codeLearnerrr/hackernews-graphql-back-end/README.md

 - The postgreSQL database is runned in docker
 - To view data in production from prisma access the [cloud dashboard](https://cloud.prisma.io/)
 - After every local change in `prisma.schema` is necessary to run a migration  `npx prisma migrate dev --name "init"`
-- Prisma Studio for local database administration by running `npx prisma studio` on CLI
+- Available prisma Studio for local database administration by running `npx prisma studio` on CLI

 ## Contributing